 (Please note, at the time of publishing, all these watches were selling for $500 or less.
 Prices may have fluctuated since then, possibly pushing them over the original budget.
-We’ve also tried to include watches at the lower range for decent pilot watches ($150-$200) to provide value options for everyone’s budget).
+We’ve also tried to include watches at the lower range for decent dive watches ($150-$200) to provide value options for everyone’s budget).

 Best Affordable Dive Watches

 Designed with diving functionality and a minimalist aesthetic, the Citizen Men’s Eco-Drive Promaster Diver BN0150-28E is perfect for underwater adventures and for matching with your casual attire for a sleek look.

 It’s complete with the 200-meter water resistance, unidirectional rotating bezel with a luminescent pip at the 60-minute position, large and luminescent hands and hour markers, screw-down crown, screw-down case back, and polyurethane strap—altogether, those features make it a quintessential diver’s watch.